dongh722/mini_project/IV_Logger/code/readme.txt

-This folder is for code.
+This folder is for coding.
-Just open instead of plugging.
+Just open instead of plug in on any wall outlet.